-Undoubtedly, camping in the great outdoors will be incomplete without a portable barbecue grill on which to cook fruits and vegetables as well as meats and fishes for truly delicious, nourishing and filling meals.
-There is just something about al fresco grilling, eating and being alive.
+Undoubtedly, camping in the great outdoors will be incomplete without a portable barbecue grill on which to cook fruits and vegetables and meats and fish for genuinely delicious, nourishing, and filling meals.
+There is just something about alfresco grilling, eating, and being alive.

-It is no wonder then that many homes have their own portable BBQ grill for those days when being outdoors is best than being cooped up indoors.
+It is no wonder that many homes have their portable BBQ grill for those days when being outdoors is better than being cooped up indoors.
 But before you go jumping at the first portable grill that you see, it pays to be a little bit more informed about your choices as well as the pros and cons that go with each one of them.

 Types of Portable Grills

-As can be expected in our modern world where we are the choices that we make, you have many types of portable barbecue grills to choose from.
-First, the conventional gas grill uses propane gas to cook the food.
-You can control the cooking speed through the heat by simply turning the control knob, which is most often located on the propane tank or canister.
+As can be expected in our modern world, where we make choices, you have many portable barbecue grills to may choose from.
+First, the conventional gas grill uses propane gas to cook food.
+You can control the cooking speed through the heat by simply turning the control knob, most often located on the propane tank or canister.
 The grilled taste comes from the lava rock and wooden chips placed on top of the burner.

 Second, the charcoal portable barbecue grill is the most traditional form of grills.
 As the name implies, it mainly uses charcoal to grill the food, so specific precautionary measures must be monitored for your safety when using a charcoal grill.

-Plus, there is also the matter of ensuring that your food does not pick up the smell and taste of the lighter fluid.
-Other than these precautionary measures, the charcoal grill is arguably the best type when it comes to that smoky flavor on barbecues.
+Plus, there is also ensuring that your food does not pick up the smell and taste of the lighter fluid.
+Other than these preventive measures, the charcoal grill is arguably the best type for that smoky flavor on barbecues.